 The Educator Australia – August 29, 2018: Molecular gastronomy is a personal passion of Rosalia Ram, who teaches Technological and Applied Studies (TAS) and hospitality at Wyong High School on the Central Coast of NSW.

 It’s what you’d see TV chef Heston Blumenthal do and talk about – the chemical and physical transformations that happen to food when you cook it.

 Recently, she set her students the task of creating a fried egg as a dessert, using mango for the egg yolk, coconut milk and different thickening agents for the egg white, walnut biscotti biscuit for toast and raspberry puree for the tomato sauce.

 “I find the science behind food and cooking fascinating and I want my students to have that enthusiasm.
 I like the way you can change peoples’ perception of food just through cooking it.
 You can change the colours, flavours and nutrient content that way,” she said.

 “STEM has traditionally been seen as more maths and science, but I see TAS as a STEM subject.
-I kept sticking my nose in to get involved in P-TECH,” she said.
+I kept sticking my nose in to get involved in P-TECH Australia,” she said.

 Industry liaisons helping schools